Artillery tractor: World War II

 In World War II the draft horse was still the most common source of motive power in many armies.
 Most nations were economically and industrially unable to fully motorise their forces.
 One compromise was to produce general purpose vehicles which could be used in the troop transport, logistics and prime mover roles, with heavy artillery tractors to move the heaviest guns.

 The British Army had fully mechanized prior to war.
 During the 1920s and 30s it had used the Vickers Medium Dragon and Light Dragon fully-tracked artillery tractors, but they had been mostly replaced with wheeled vehicles, starting with the Morris CDSW.
 The Royal Artillery persisted with specialist artillery tractors – known as "Field Artillery Tractors" (FAT) – such as the Morris "Quad", Canadian Military Pattern (CMP) "Quad" and AEC Matador throughout World War II, rather than adopt a general purpose vehicle.
 Artillery tractors were different from "General Service" (GS) vehicles by having a compartment for the gun detachment immediately behind the cab and separated from the cargo space containing ammunition and gun stores.

 German forces used half-tracks as artillery tractors, such as the Sd.Kfz.
 7. Half-tracked tractors were not commonly used in this role in other nations.
 Compared to wheeled vehicles they had better off-road capabilities, but were slower on roads and were more prone to breakdowns.
 However, for Germany horses remained the most common way of towing artillery throughout the war.

 Modern warfare

-In modern warfare, towed artillery has given way in part to self-propelled artillery, it is also common to find auxiliary power units built into the gun carriage to provide limited battlefield mobility.
+In modern warfare, towed artillery has given way in part to self-propelled artillery.
+It is also common to find auxiliary power units built into the gun carriage to provide power while the propulsion engine is offline.

-Traditional towed artillery can still be found in units where complexity and weight are liabilities: e.g. airmobile, amphibious and other light units.
+Traditional towed artillery still exists in many countries including NATO members like Canada.
+It can also be found in units where complexity and weight are liabilities: e.g. airmobile, amphibious and other light units.
 In such units, where organic transport is usually limited, any available transport can double as artillery tractors in order to reposition guns when needed.
-For example, engineer vehicles of a different primary purpose such as the U.S. Marines' Light Capacity Rough Terrain Forklift (LCRTF), a versatile telehandler forklift capable of towing gear from either end.
+For example, engineer vehicles of a different primary purpose such as the U.S. Marines' light capacity rough terrain forklift (LCRTF), a versatile telehandler forklift capable of towing gear from either end.